oracle-livelabs/developer/java-management/setup-a-fleet/setup-a-fleet.md

   ![image of page to download management agent software](/../images/download-management-agent-software-new.png)

   Click **Done** once the download is complete.
-The downloaded file will be used in the next lab for installing the management agent and the management agent software will also be downloaded in the next lab.
+The downloaded file will be used in [Lab 5: Install Management Agent on non-OCI Hosts - Linux](?lab=set-up-of-management-agent-linux) to install the Management Agent.

+You may now **proceed to the next lab**.

-## Want to Learn More?
+## Learn More

 * Refer to the [Fleet Management](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-management.html) section of the JMS documentation for more details.